isaacnonato/RSSh/README.md

 $ cd RSSh
 $ make install
 ```

+## Configuration

+Configuring RSSh is easy, go to RSSH's config folder (usually located in
+`/home/<user>/.config/rssh`) and create a file with the `.feed` extension, the
+first line of the file must have the title of the desired section, followed by
+the RSS links separated by a newlines, each line must correspond to a section
+only.
 ## Uninstalling

-To uninstall RSSh, open the folder where you cloned the repo and type `make uninstall`
+To uninstall RSSh, open the folder where you cloned the repo and type `make
+uninstall`

 ## TODO